 This fleece is designed for maximum range of motion, though our lead tester found it to be a smidge tight across the shoulders.

-The Arc'teryx Fortrez Hoody breathes as well as the Marmot Reactor and The North Face Fuseform Progressor Hoodie, but doesn't come close the breathable grid designs used in the Patagonia R1 Hoody the Black Diamond Coefficient Hoody or the super thin Outdoor Research Transition Hoody.
+The Arc'teryx Fortrez Hoody breathes as well as the Marmot Reactor and The North Face Fuseform Progressor Hoodie, but doesn't come close the breathable grid designs used in the Patagonia R1 Hoody or the super thin Outdoor Research Transition Hoody.
 We attribute this to its weather-resistant hard face outer layer, which keeps out light rain much better than the fleeces mentioned above but doesn't breathe as well.
 While skinning up the mountain or on a run, we found ourselves completely unzipping this fleece, or taking it off completely.

 Snug cuffs keep the sleeves in place well without the aid of thumb loops.